 These are sites requiring timely resolution of specific issues to expedite cleanup and redevelopment efforts.
 The list is also designed to spur action at sites where opportunities exist.
 All to act quickly and comprehensively.
 The Administrator will also receive regular updates on each of these sites.

-The list is intended to be dynamic.
-Sites will move on and off the list as appropriate.
-At times, there may be more or fewer sites based on where the Administrator’s attention and focus is most needed.
+The list is also intended to be dynamic.
+Sites will also move on and off the list as appropriate.
+At times, there moreover may be more or fewer sites based on where the Administrator’s attention and focus is most needed.
 There is no commitment of additional funding associated with a site’s inclusion on the list.

-EPA added the San Jacinto Waste Pits site to the National Priorities List of Superfund sites in 2008, after testing revealed contamination from dioxins and furans near the waste pits.
-The Superfund site consists of two sets of impoundments or pits.
+So the EPA added the San Jacinto Waste Pits site to the National Priorities List of Superfund sites in 2008.
+Especially after testing revealed contamination from dioxins and furans near the waste pits.
+The Superfund site also consists of two sets of impoundments or pits.

-Connect with EPA Region 6:
+Finally, connect with EPA Region 6: